protobufjs/protobuf.js/README.md

 ### On reflection vs. static code

-While using .proto files directly requires the [full library][dist-full] (about 18.5kb gzipped) respectively pure reflection/JSON the [light library][dist-light] (about 15.5kb gzipped), pretty much all code but the relatively short descriptors is shared.
+While using .proto files directly requires the [full library][dist-full] respectively pure reflection/JSON the [light library][dist-light], pretty much all code but the relatively short descriptors is shared.

-Static code, on the other hand, requires just the [minimal library][dist-minimal] (about 6kb gzipped), but generates additional, albeit editable, source code without any reflection features.
+Static code, on the other hand, requires just the [minimal library][dist-minimal], but generates additional, albeit editable, source code without any reflection features.

 There is no significant difference performance-wise as the code generated statically is pretty much the same as generated at runtime and both are largely interchangeable as seen in the previous section.